-Before joining Leiden University in 2018, Daniel worked at the International Court of Justice as an Associate Legal Officer for President Abdulqawi A. Yusuf.
+Daniel is an Assistant Professor of Public International Law at the Grotius Centre for International Legal Studies at Leiden Law School, where he has worked since 2018.
+Before joining Leiden University in 2018, Daniel worked at the International Court of Justice as an Associate Legal Officer for Judge Abdulqawi A. Yusuf.
 He was awarded a PhD in Law from the University of Cambridge, where he was a member of Gonville & Caius College and a recipient of the WM Tapp Studentship.
-He is a graduate of The Graduate Institute, Geneva, and the London School of Economics, where he was awarded the Lauterpacht/Higgins Prize for Public International Law.

-At Leiden, Daniel teaches principally on the Master of Law in Advanced Studies in International Dispute Settlement and Arbitration.
+At Leiden, Daniel acts as Academic Coordinator for the Adv.
+LLM in International Dispute Settlement and Arbitration.

 No relevant ancillary activities